magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-39711-unable-to-access-customers-grid-after-deleting-website.md

 <ins>Actual results</ins>:

-* User get and error message: *The website with id 2 that was requested wasn't found.
+* The user gets an error message: "*The website with id 2 that was requested wasn't found.
 Verify the website and try again*"
 * All customers are not displayed.

 ## Apply the patch